rubensworks/article-quoted-triples-index/content/evaluation.md

 The quoted triples dictionary and indexed quoted triples dictionary approaches on the other hand require significantly more memory.
 Contrary to what we hypothesized in [](#approaches), the storage overhead of the singular dictionary for terms inside quoted triples is less significant than expected, and the gains from the removal of storage redundancy with the referential quoted triples dictionary are minimal.
+This is due to the [*string interning*](https://www.zhenghao.io/posts/javascript-memory) memory optimization that is used by Node.js, whereby multiple equal string instances are only stored once in memory.
 The indexed quoted triples dictionary approach results in a significantly higher storage size due to the three indexes that are used to index quoted triples.

 #### Ingestion time